-I attended a grammar school in the bad old days when that was considered provision enough for gifted children.
+I attended a grammar school at a time when that was considered provision enough for gifted children.
 Fed up with coasting along, I left to teach myself A Levels before reading philosophy at Corpus Christi, Cambridge.
 A variety of ventures followed, including online voteswapping, the manufacture of garden trellis and firework shops.

-Eventually, I went into teaching, culminating in a couple of very happy years teaching English at Sutton Grammar School.
-During tutor time, I rotated round Year 7 forms, facilitating discussions off the back of philosophical stories.
-These were popular, and when I was looking for a brand name, I remembered one boy exclaiming, "Yay!
+Eventually, I went into teaching, leading to some very happy years teaching English at Sutton Grammar School.
+During tutor time, I rotated round Year 7 forms, facilitating discussions using philosophical stories.
+When I was choosing a brand name, I remembered one boy exclaiming, "Yay!
 It's the Philosophy Man!"

 While at SGS I took over DofE and expanded the school's tradition of outdoor trips.
 I keep that connection through my outdoor education company, Outspark.
 We're an Approved Activity Partner for the DofE, and about 270 SGS boys will be having some sort of adventure with us this year as well as hundred of participants from other schools.